devzeebo/devzeebo.github.io/posts/reduxHorizontalAndVerticalReducers.md

 ## Vertical Reducers

+What if instead we organized our reducers as if they were APIs?
+Instead of coupling to our domain logic, the reducers will provide all the data a specific view needs in whatever format it needs it in, _without affecting any other view_.

+### If another team wants to start interfacing with our code, they just start listening to our actions and, more importantly, _they don't modify our reducers_.

-What if instead we organized our reducers by view/app?
-We alleviate the many of the problems of horizontal reducers by decoupling our app and deployment from other apps and organizing data by UI use instead of by domain.
+We alleviate the many of the problems of horizontal reducers by decoupling our app and deployment from other apps and organizing data by UI usage instead of by domain.
 We know exactly what our view needs, and no one else should have to worry about what we're doing or how we're storing our data.
-If we need to put UI data in Redux for some reason, we can spin up a new action/reducer pair that lives in our own UI slice rather than trying to squeeze it into an existing domain.
+If we need to put UI data in Redux for some reason, we can spin up a new action and edit our little slice of the reducer rather than trying to squeeze it into an existing domain.

 Instead of the horizontal style, our vertical state might look like:

 State:
 ```js
 {